DataFilter helper

 ]

-The \Temma\Utils\DataFilter object offers a static method process().
-This method takes two parameters, the data to filter and the contract to use, and returns the filtered data.
-If the contract's syntax is not correct, the method raises a \Temma\Exceptions\IO exception.
-If the data doesn't validate the contract, the method raises a \Temma\Exceptions\Application exception.
+The \Temma\Utils\DataFilter object provides a static method process().
+This method takes as parameters the data to filter and the contract to apply, and returns the filtered data.
+If the contract syntax is incorrect, the method throws a \Temma\Exceptions\IO exception.
+If the data does not satisfy the contract, the method throws a \Temma\Exceptions\Application exception.

 use \Temma\Exceptions\IO as TµIOException;